 While the BMW iX1 is about two years away, the Mercedes EQB is closer to showrooms.
-Later this year, the Mercedes EQB arrives at global dealer forecourts, and the Volvo XC40 Recharge that has begun rolling out in the global market has company.
-TopElectricSUV.com reader Sabri Bajrami has spotted the Mercedes EQB in Europe and shared images that help us get a good look at the car’s unique styling.
+In the second half of this year, the Mercedes EQB arrives at global dealer forecourts as an alternative to the Swedish Volvo XC40 Recharge.

 Production & Release